gavinfielder/pft/README.md

 I have a few ideas how to improve this:

-- disable-test could be able to disable a numeric range of tests.
+- disable-test could be able to disable a numeric range of tests, or a specific test by number
-- enable-test could have an option -o to enable only what is specified.
 - Could add a more generalized unit test framework alongside the current one that gives you more control in coming up with unit tests
 - Could add tests for the thousands separator optional format flag.
 - Could add tests for the `n` specifier.